ni/nimi-python/README.rst

 Bugs / Feature Requests
 =======================

-To report a bug or submit a feature request specific to Python, please use the `GitHub issues page <https://github.com/ni/nimi-python/issues>`_.
+To report a bug or submit a feature request specific to NI Modular Instruments Python bindings (nimi-python), please use the `GitHub issues page <https://github.com/ni/nimi-python/issues>`_.

 Fill in the issue template as completely as possible and we will respond as soon as we can.

+For hardware support or any other questions not specific to this GitHub project, please visit [NI Community Forums](https://forums.ni.com/).
 .. _documentation-section:

 Documentation